 WHAT WILL THE COURSE COST?

-Note: This program fee amount is based on the participation of 12 students.
-Includes airfare + fees ($1161), student share of program director expenses,
+airfare + fees ($1698), student share of program director expenses,

-lodging (apartments, Hostels/B & B’s), all private coaches, entrance fees
+lodging (apartments, Hostels/B & B’s), all private coaches, all entrance fees

-to exhibits, museums, theater tickets, visiting writers fees, literary festivals,
+to exhibits, museums, theater tickets, visiting writers fees, entrance fees to two literary festivals,

 Note: The program fee does not include food, other than Welcome &

 Farewell dinners & some breakfasts provided at B & Bs.

 For all food, program fees, travel costs, tuition & out of pocket expenses: $6,955